 There is a kind of event when photographers need to be unnoticed.
 Wedding ceremonies are part of them.
 I have noticed that the steel system attached to the bottom of the camera tends to squeak when I move.

 That said, even so the sounds remain pretty low.
-But it’s something to be taken in consideration (especially when you are facing a Catholic priest that doesn’t love photographers much).
+But it’s something to be taken into consideration (especially when you are facing a Catholic priest that doesn’t love photographers much).

-The Main Fixation Can Get Loose Once a While
+The Main Fixation Can Get Loose Once in a While

 That’s why there is a second strap that needs to be attached to the camera.